 You don’t necessarily need the most high tech of shoes to enjoy a snowy winter run outside.
 If you don’t have Yaktrax or Microspikes and you’re not running in icy conditions, you can wear a good pair of trail shoes.
 It will be a workout, but well worth the extra energy expended to lift your legs out of the snow!
 For my lastest snowy run, I ran in Hoka Mafates.
 They were great!

 If your hands tend to overheat like mine do, tuck them away in your pack, belt or in your bra.
 Then when you want to have a snowball fight with your running bestie, put them back on and go for the jugular.
 I usually wear those cheap two-dollar throwaway gloves that you get at marathon expos.
 I never throw them away though.

 I actually have converted to the buff.
 There are so many things you can do with them, hat notwithstanding.
 Keep the heat in your head.

 Wrap the toebox of your shoes in duct-tape

 If you’re concerned about your toes freezing, I’ve heard this is a way to help keep them warm.
 I personally haven’t tried it, but why not?
 Sounds like it might actually work.
 Good luck!

-Actually, I swear by wool socks.
+Actually, I swear by wool socks when I run outside.
 I’ve never been disappointed in the incredible body-temperature regulating properties of wool.
 There are some excellent companies out there making top-quality, thin wool socks specifically for runners.
 Swiftwicks are my faves.